-India's stand-in blind captain Venkateshwara Rao is representing the country despite not getting leave; Andhra man yet to receive Jan salary
+Inspiring!
+India's stand-in blind captain Venkateshwara Rao playing despite not getting leave

 India bowler Venkateshwara Rao in full cry during their blind cricket World Cup match against South Africa at the MCA-BKC ground in Mumbai yesterday.
 Pic/SURESH KARKERA